augustl/augustl.com/posts/blog/2019/microsoft_predicts_software_bugs.md

 date: 2019.12.15
 title: According to Microsoft, the number one predictor of software bugs is...
 series: advent_calendar_2019
-unlisted: true

 Microsoft launched Windows Vista in 2007, with varying degrees of success.

 Microsoft Research made a substantial effort to figure out what went wrong.

-They learned something surprising (or maybe not?) about the number one predictor for software bugs.
+They learned something surprising (or maybe not?) about the number one predictor of software bugs.

 ## Microsoft Research, and Vista

 Windows Vista was a problematic release, to say the least.
-Vista is often placed alongside ME (Milennium Edition) as the two versions of Windows that were, put simply, bad releases.
+Vista is often placed alongside ME (Millennium Edition) as the two versions of Windows that were, put simply, bad releases.

 I'm not going to go into great detail here.
 But they struggled, and Microsoft knew it.
 For example, they had this amazing commercial running in 2008: The Mojave Experiment, where Microsoft basically pranks people into saying positive things about Vista.